lowRISC/opentitan/util/dvsim/testplanner/README.md

 * Allow DUT and imported testplans have the same name for the planned test as long as they are in separate files
   * If the same name exists, then append the list of tests together
-* Split the regression results table generation into a separate `dashboard_gen` script which will also cater to generating results table for `lint` and `fpv`